Liverpool and the Unmaking of Britain cover art

 Few cities in the world are as famous as Liverpool, the home of the modern world’s most celebrated rock group and of a legendary football team.

 The city is equally notorious for its poverty, its ethnic and racial divides and, above all, its decline.
-For Liverpool was once a great port, growing rich on slavery, on trade with the Americas and the British Empire’s outposts in Africa and Asia.
-In the 1980s, it was described as ‘obsolete’, yet the city stubbornly refuses to die.
+For Liverpool was once a major port, growing rich on slavery, on trade with the Americas and the British Empire’s outposts in Africa and Asia.
+In the 1980s, it was described as ‘obsolete’.
+Yet the city fights on.

 What listeners say about Liverpool and the Unmaking of Britain